donejs/donejs/docs/guides/bitballs.md

 To install and run it locally, follow its
 [development setup instructions](https://github.com/donejs/bitballs#development-setup).

-Bitballs was written to help organize Bitovi's yearly charity basketball tournement for the American Heart and Stroke Association.
+Bitballs was written to help organize Bitovi's yearly charity basketball tournament for the American Heart and Stroke Association.
 Justin Meyer, one of Bitovi's founders, and DoneJS core contributor had a stoke.
 Read about his experience and the purpose of the tournament [here](http://blog.bitovi.com/bitovi-hoops-for-heart-with-the-american-stroke-association/).